openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_ops_interfaces.md

 ## SoftwareLayerOpInterface (`IERT_SoftwareLayerOpInterface`)

 Interface for layers that will be executed on SHAVEs.
-(For MTL only)
+(For VPUX37XX only)
 ### Methods:
 #### `getKernelInfo`